Veterinary nurses help assess, treat and care for sick and injured animals. They also interact with clients and perform receptionist duties.

 What are the chances of getting a job?

-Work opportunities for veterinary nurses are best in large urban areas, such as Auckland, while rural animal technicians have more opportunities in rural areas.
+Work opportunities for veterinary nurses are best in Auckland, or large urban areas, while rural animal technicians have more opportunities in rural areas.

 Most veterinary nurses work at veterinary practices